amonapp/amon/README.rst

 **2. Process monitoring**

-Monitor the CPU and RAM usage.
-Add new process with 1 line of code.
-Master/worker aware - perfect for monitoring web servers
+Monitor the CPU and RAM usage of all the processes running on your server.

+**3. Email & SMS Notifications**

+When something goes wrong, receive real time notifications via Email or SMS

 .. figure:: https://raw.github.com/martinrusev/amonone/master/preview/screenshot.png